 DNA Damage and Repair

-In order to assess whether an unrepaired oxidative DNA lesion has potential biological consequence, we have introduced unique lesions into single-stranded template DNA molecules and asked whether these are blocks to DNA polymerases in vitro.
+In order to assess whether an unrepaired oxidative DNA lesion has potential biological consequences, we have introduced unique lesions into single-stranded template DNA molecules and asked whether these are blocks to DNA polymerases in vitro.
 If a lesion is a block to DNA polymerase, it is a potentially cytotoxic lesion.
 We have examined a number of oxidative lesions having a variety of structural characteristics and in every case, when a lesion was a block to DNA polymerase in vitro, it was also lethal when present in biologically active single-stranded transfecting DNA.
 We have used a similar approach to study the potential mutagenicity of individual oxidative DNA lesions by asking which base polymerases insert opposite a lesion in vitro, and then correlating these results with the mutagenic spectrum produced by each lesion in vivo.
 Thus far, the in vitro and in vivo results have been in good agreement.
 Very interestingly, we have been able to relate the ability of DNA polymerases to bypass individual lesions, as well as misinsertion direction by the particular lesion, to its mutagenic consequences in the cell.
 We have also found that the sequence context within which the lesion finds itself, is extremely important in misinsertion direction as well as lesion bypass.
-To understand the interactions between DNA polymerases and DNA lesions at the atomic level we are presently, in collaboration with Dr. Doublié, co-crystallizing lesion-containing oligonucleotides with DNA polymerases and have succeeded with two replication blocking damages, an abasic site and thymine glycol.
-In summary, our long-range goals include the elucidation of the repair processing and the mutagenic consequences of oxidative lesions in cellular DNA.
-We are employing chemical, enzymological, immunochemical, molecular biological, molecular genetic, bioinformatic and x-ray crystallographic techniques to answer these questions.
+The interactions between DNA polymerases and DNA lesions at the atomic level with two replication blocking damages, an abasic site and thymine glycol, have been elucidated by crystal structures obtained by our collaborator, Dr. Doublie.